-In most cases, the hard drive that is connected to your computer or laptop will not show up in BIOS if:
+In most cases, the hard drive that is connected to your laptop will not show up in BIOS due to the following reasons

 So, keeping in mind these parameters, let’s see how to resolve the “Hard disk not detected in BIOS of Dell” problem.